10 Best Tangerine Dream Albums From Number Six of 20 Icons of Echoes

 The other album in the classic quartet.
 Ricochet was their first live album, although it was all new materiel and sounds like a studio recording.
 Another two-sided excursion that moves from the quietest solo piano spot to thundering sequencers from the heavens.

-Something of an anomaly in that it features a drummer, Klaus Krieger, and gives the Dream a more fluid and aggressive sound, especially in the screaming side long title track.
+Something of an anomaly in that it features a drummer, Klaus Krüger, and gives the Dream a more fluid and aggressive sound, especially in the screaming side long title track.
+This is a more aggressive edition of the band

 I know that consensus opinion has it that the Private Music years sucked, and they did, except for Optical Race the first album they made for the label, owned by former Tangerine Dreamer, Peter Bauman.
 With just Froese and Paul Haslinger, they create dense, rhythmically charged excursions that stand up to some of their best works and hold up better than albums like Le Parc.